Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 Meta also excels at:

-- Lookalike audiences
+• Lookalike audiences

-- Scaling once winners are found
+• Scaling once winners are identified.

-“Work Mode vs Scroll Mode” Messaging: Why Creative Must Adapt by Platform
+“Work Mode vs Scroll Mode” Messaging: Why Creative Must Adapt

 LinkedIn and Meta don’t just differ in audience data; they differ in how people are mentally showing up.
 That context should shape everything from headline structure to CTA strength.